Key takeaways

 Do I need a knowledge graph or is context packing enough?

 For small repos (under 10k files), context packing tools like Repomix often suffice.
-For large codebases with complex dependency chains, a knowledge graph (GitNexus, CodeGraphContext) provides blast radius analysis and impact detection that flat context cannot.
+For large codebases with complex dependency chains, a knowledge graph (CodeGraph, GitNexus, CodeGraphContext) provides blast radius analysis and impact detection that flat context cannot.
+Semantic search tools (claude-context, grepai) are the middle path for fuzzy "where is the code that does X" retrieval.

 Are these tools safe to use with proprietary code?

-GitNexus, CodeGraphContext, Aider repo-map, and Repomix all run entirely local.
-Sourcegraph Cody and Greptile have cloud components.
-DeepWiki is cloud-only for public repos.
+CodeGraph, GitNexus, Serena, grepai, Aider repo-map, and Repomix all run entirely local. claude-context sends code chunks to a cloud embedding API and vector store by default (self-hosted Milvus + Ollama avoids it).
+Augment's remote mode hosts your index on its cloud; Sourcegraph Cody and Greptile have cloud components.
 Always check the data flow before indexing proprietary code.

 Executive Summary